 Individual Giving Intern

-- Perform research duties, including researching prospective individuals online, compiling prospect profiles on individuals
+- Perform research duties, including researching prospective individuals online and compiling prospect profiles on individuals.

-- Assist with the organization of donor visits undertaken by the Vice President of Individual Giving, which includes updating travel itinerary, compiling requisite materials for meetings
+- Assist with the organization of donor visits undertaken by the vice president of individual giving, which includes updating travel itineraries and compiling requisite materials for meetings.

 Must be currently enrolled in an accredited four-year college or university, or graduate school.
-Must be receiving college credit for the internship.
-Internship will be available for all terms: winter/summer/fall.
-This is an unpaid internship.
+Must be receiving college credit for the internship, as this is an unpaid internship.

-- Detail-oriented – strong grammar and editing skills
+- Detail-oriented with strong grammar and editing skills

 - Strong research skills